 Peel the beets and either grate them on a box grater or in a food processor.
 If you’d rather not have your hands stained purple, handle the beets with paper towels or wear gloves.
-You should have about 2-3 cups grated beets in the end.
+You should have about 2-3 cups of grated beets in the end.

 Wash the chard.
 Shake to remove excess water, but no need to dry.
-Separate the stems and ribs from the leaves either carefully with a knife or by simply tearing by hand.
+Separate the stems and ribs from the leaves either carefully with a knife or simply tearing by hand.
 Give the ribs a rough chop.
 Stack the leaves on top of each other and slice them crosswise into thick ribbons.

 Heat the olive oil in a large pan over medium heat.
 Add the garlic and stems and cook until softened, about 5 minutes.
 Add the leaves of the chard and season with salt and pepper.
-Cook for 3-4 minutes, stirring occasionally, until the leaves have wilted and taste tender.
+Cook for 3-4 minutes, stirring occasionally until the leaves have wilted and taste tender.
 If the leaves still taste bitter, season with additional salt.
-Transfer the chard to a large bowl and allow to cool for a few minutes.
+Transfer the chard to a large bowl and allow it to cool for a few minutes.

 To make the dressing, combine ingredients in a small jar and shake until thoroughly mixed.